-A property tax is the amount you pay to authorities on personal or business properties you own.
+Property tax is the amount you pay to authorities on personal or business properties you own.
 How much you pay depends on several factors, one of which is your state of residence.
 That makes it essential to know the property taxes by state next time you plan to invest in real estate.
 Taxes on properties are a significant source of income for most states.
 They don’t vary depending on the state only, either.
 Specific counties may have higher or lower taxes compared to the state’s average effective tax.
-Scroll down to discover all that goes into property tax calculation, as well as a complete rundown by states.
+Would you like to learn more about the property taxes in your state?
+If so, scroll down.

 Effective Property Tax Rates by State